Automattic/wp-calypso/client/state/README.md

 ### withSchemaValidation( schema, reducer )
-This helper takes in both a schema and a reducer and then produces a new reducer that conditionally loads the persisted state if it's shape is valid.
+This helper takes in both a schema and a reducer and then produces a new reducer that conditionally loads the persisted state if its shape is valid.

 #### Example